 - The Stock Gaps Down.
 This is very important as they are a sign of exhaustion.
 However, they can also start a new bullish/bearish trend.
 You need experience and context to determine which.
 Obviously when my stock has to bleed 50% and then gaps down, it's safe to say the sellers are exhausted.

-- The Stock opens up below the lower Bollinger Band.
-Being below the lower Bollinger Band indicates that a stock is oversold.
-I highly recommend you understand Bollinger Bands, I have written a great starting point: Why Mastering Bollinger Bands Is A Must.
+- The Stock opens up below the lower Bollinger Band, which indicates that it is oversold.
+I highly recommend that you understand Bollinger Bands.
+I have written a great starting point: Why Mastering Bollinger Bands Is A Must.

 - A bullish candlestick at the close.
 A bullish candlestick at the close.
 This can be a hammer with a long wick, or better yet, a candlestick that closes at the highs of the day where it's bounced at least 5% from its lows.
 Check out my article on Mastering the Art of Japanese Candlestick Reading.